 - Cabinet approved funding for the Growth Hub in March 2023.
-The legal agreement requires them to focus on start-ups and provide an outreach service across the District and includes a target for the number of new businesses created. - The Holiday Activity Food programme continues to be a success and GCC have suggested (not confirmed yet) that we have hit the highest percentage of FSM's children, than any other district - The Changing Places Toilet Facilities are complete at Cotswold Farm Park.
-Abbey Grounds, Cirencester is almost complete.
-Birdland and Cotswold Country Park and Beach are in the planning and procurement stages and will be delivered early in 2024. - The Council and Bromford Housing have entered into a Collaboration Agreement to deliver the Down Ampney housing development.
-There have been delays due to drainage concerns however now progressing with Planning application due to be submitted in September - The A417 Missing Link scheme was approved in November 2022; and Kier Highways has been appointed as the main contractor.
+The legal agreement requires them to focus on start-ups and provide an outreach service across the District and includes a target for the number of new businesses created. - Crowdfund Cotswold continues to attract wide interest from across the District with four projects actively seeking community contributions, while an additional three are in the verification process.
+These projects offer a diverse thematic and geographical range, addressing issues from climate change to children's play provision in both the North and South of the district. - The Holiday Activity Food programme continues to be a success with the number of attendants doubling in comparison to last year. - The Changing Places Toilet Facilities are complete at Cotswold Farm Park and Abbey Grounds, Cirencester with Birdland due to start in November.
+Cotswold Country Park and Beach is in the planning and procurement stages and will be delivered early in 2024. - The Council and Bromford Housing have entered into a Collaboration Agreement to deliver the Down Ampney housing development.
+There have been delays due to drainage concerns, however, progress is now underway with drawings approved by members and a Planning Application due to be submitted by November. - The A417 Missing Link scheme was approved in November 2022; and Kier Highways has been appointed as the main contractor.
 The £460m project is designed to reduce congestion and improve road safety on this important link between Cirencester and Gloucester and, more widely, the M4 and M5 motorways.
-Kier have started on site with various preparatory works and are presenting to the next meeting of the Cotswold Economic Advisory Group in September. - Welcome letter & newsletter emailed to new and returning Town & Parish councillors in June 2023.
-Virtual social media training booked for August with next face to face forums in September. - Tender process for Cirencester Access and Movement Study closed 24th April. - Shortlisting of Safer Streets Cotswolds proposals has been completed.
-The next stage will be to visit the shortlisted areas.
-After the visits and more local engagement, we will decide which areas will receive the improvements to make them safer. - A new project plan for street signs, setting out number, location, cost and timescales is being prepared for the 2023/24 roll out.
+Kier have started on site with various preparatory works and presented to the most recent meeting of the Cotswold Economic Advisory Group in September. - "Spotlight on Planning" Town & Parish Council Forum events held during September in Cirencester and Moreton in Marsh. - Round I of Phase Two of the Water Park Strategy for installing cycle stands is complete, with 19 out of the 46 now in place across Fairford, Lechlade and South Cerney. - Cotswold Home Solar was launched at the start of September with four residents so far having placed deposits for installations through the scheme partner, MakeMyHouseGreen.